 This course presents a brief overview of the mortgage industry and its impact on the economy.
 It examines individuals involved in the mortgage loan process and identifies specific areas vulnerable to fraud.
-You will also learn about common fraud schemes affecting the mortgage industry and emerging trends.
+You will also learn about common fraud schemes affecting the mortgage industry.

 - Evolution of the mortgage industry

 - Four most common origins of residential mortgage loans

 - Characteristics of subprime loans

 - Factors affecting mortgage fraud